 Primary Market Research (Field Research)

 The collection of original data.
 It involves directly collecting information from existing or potential customers.
 First-hand data is collected by people who want to use the data (i.e. the firm).
-Examples include questionnaires, focus groups, interviews, observation, and online surveys and so on.
+Examples of primary market research methods include questionnaires, focus groups, interviews, observation, and online surveys and so on.

 The process of primary research:

-- What is the purpose of the market research
+- Establish the purpose of the market research

 - Decide on the most suitable market research method

-- Decide on the size of the sample needed and who is going to be asked
+- Decide the size of the sample (customers to conduct research on) and identify the sample

 - Carry out the research